systamental/cryptodatapy/README.md

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines and contact us at info@systamental.com.
-Please note that this project is released with a Code of Conduct.
+Please note that this project is s released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.